D4-project/d4-website/_posts/2019-06-18-sharing-between-D4-sensors.md

 # Preparing the private D4 server

-In order to have a analyzer for network caputes, the public D4 server needs to have a redis queue for `type 1` data.
+In order to have a analyzer for network captures, the public D4 server needs to have a redis queue for `type 1` data.
 Once the server is launched, point your browser to
 <http://127.0.0.1:7000/server_management> and create a new queue as follows: